What Is the 100,000-Mile Rule in Car Insurance?

 As a starting point, use the car repair costs estimate tool from AAA or the Napa Auto Care Repair Estimator to get a ballpark figure on various types of repairs.
 Alternatively, you can contact local collision repair centers to ask about average costs.

-What’s your plan in the event of an at-fault accident?
+5. What's your plan in the event of an at-fault accident?

 While canceling that extra coverage might make sense on paper, the decision ultimately comes down to how you would handle an at-fault accident or other unexpected event damaging your car.

-Even on older cars, the few thousand you would get if it was declared totaled could be enough for a down payment on a new car if you were to keep your collision and comprehensive coverage.
+Even on older cars, the few thousand you would get if it were declared totaled could be enough for a down payment on a new car if you were to keep your collision and comprehensive coverage.

 Get more insurance tips and other personal finance insights straight to your inbox.
 Subscribe to our daily newsletter, A Step Ahead.